-- you unknowingly have an anal abscess inside your rectum
+- You unknowingly have an abscess around the anus or rectum area.

-- poo clogs the glands in and around the abscess
+- Poop clogs the glands in and around the abscess.

-- the abscess’ mixture of pus, body fluid and stool all mix to form a vile odor that comes out regardless of how many times you wash and scrub
+- The abscess’ mixture of pus, body fluid, and poop all mix to form a vile odor that comes out regardless of how many times you wash and scrub.

-Unfortunately, the only real way to know if this could be causing your odor is through a check with a colorectal or gastrointestinal doctor.
+Unfortunately, the only real way to know if this could be causing your odor is through a check with a gastrointestinal doctor.

-Like an anal abscess, this can go unnoticed, though not to the same degree.
+Like an abscess, this can go unnoticed, though not to the same degree.